Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Related Work

-Recent work in the theoretical computer science community studies robust estimators in high dimensions, which seek to work well even in the presence of outliers.
+\paragraph{High-dimensional robust estimation.} The theoretical computer science community has studied robust estimators in high dimensions, which seek to work well even in the presence of outliers \citep{kearns1993learning}.
 A key issue is that many traditional robust estimators incur a $\sqrt{d}$ increase in error in $d$ dimensions.
 This theoretical insight aligns with the empirical results in this paper showing that it is often possible to attack classifiers with only a small fraction of poisoned data.

 Motivated by these issues, \citet{klivans2009learning} and later \citet{awasthi2014power} and \citet{diakonikolas2017learning} design robust classification algorithms that avoid the poor dimension-dependence of traditional estimators, although only under strong distributional assumptions such as log-concavity.
 Separately, \citet{lai2016agnostic} and \citet{diakonikolas2016robust} designed robust procedures for mean estimation, which again required strong distributional assumptions.
 Later work \citep{charikar2017learning,diakonikolas2017practical,steinhardt2018resilience} showed how to perform mean estimation under much more mild assumptions, and \citet{diakonikolas2017practical} showed that their procedure could yield robust estimates in practice.
 In recent concurrent work, \citet{diakonikolas2018sever} showed that robust estimation techniques can be adapted to classification and used this to design a practical algorithm that appears more robust than many traditional alternatives.
 It would be interesting future work to attack this latter algorithm in order to better vet its robustness.